 The Dangers of Achievement

-When it comes to potential downsides to achievement, there are three things we might consider: the relationship between achievement and pleasure, the postponement of a task and the role of our ego.
+It all seems to imply a counter-intuitive truth: achievement can be dangerous.
+When it comes to its downsides, there are three things we might consider: the relationship between achievement and pleasure, the postponement of a task and the role of our ego.

 Goals and Dopamine

 According to neuroscientist Dr Andrew Huberman, we get our dopamine kicks from progressing towards a goal, not achieving it.
 This serves the function of keeping us motivated, especially when we pursue a highly ambitious cause over a long period of time.
 Problems seem to arise when our happiness comes solely from progressing towards a single goal and we actually achieve it.
 The source of our happiness dries up so to speak.
 No more little wins along the way, no more dopamine.

 St George in Retirement Syndrome could be a response to such a dynamic.
 In order to avoid drifting aimlessly, we become a solution in search of new problems, no matter how trivial or unrealistic.
 It would also explain the downward spiral George finds himself in.
 As St George fights for his Daseinsberechtigung, the dragons become smaller, easier and quicker to defeat, with smaller and smaller rewards along the way.
 To an extent, he becomes the victim of his own effectiveness.